loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_2.md

 ## Create a hosting environment

-To solve the error message you need to add a new class that implements `EPiServer.Web.Hosting.IHostingEnvironment` and register it by setting the `EPiServer.Web.Hosting.GenericHostingEnvironment.Instance`.
+To solve the error message, you need to add a new class that implements `EPiServer.Web.Hosting.IHostingEnvironment` and register it by setting the `EPiServer.Web.Hosting.GenericHostingEnvironment.Instance`.
 Episerver uses this to access some environment variables.

-> This is a class that I unfortunately do not know the origin of but it occurs in several other projects where you run Episerver as a console program and if you do a [search](https://www.google.com/search?q=NoneWebContextHostingEnvironment) you will find some.
+> This is a class that I unfortunately do not know the origin of, but it occurs in several other projects where you run Episerver as a console program and if you do a [search](https://www.google.com/search?q=NoneWebContextHostingEnvironment) you will find some.

 ```csharp
 public class NoneWebContextHostingEnvironment